atillabirer/gbmbackup/GBM-Diamond/frontend/src/README.md

 ### Browse Auctions

 - [x] Keep loading / pinging after deployment until it works
+    - [ ] Spotted a getPresets() failure at one point, have yet to replicate
 - [x] Toggle from Upcoming to Live has a second of a negative timer
 - [ ] Adjust the new auction listener to the new view
 - [ ] Add bid event listener logic